Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### INPUT$(nbr, [#]fnbr)

-Will return a string composed of ‘nbr’ characters read from a file or serial communications port opened as 'fnbr'.
-This function will return as many characters as are in the file or receive buffer up to ‘nbr’.
+Will return a string composed of ´nbr´ characters read from a file or serial communications port opened as ´fnbr´.
+This function will return as many characters as are in the file or receive buffer up to ´nbr´.
 If there are no characters available it will immediately return with an empty string.

 #0 can be used which refers to the console's input buffer.